Fragmented incident registers

 | Scope | ICT-related incidents at financial entities | Incidents affecting essential/important entities | Personal data breaches (all sectors) |

 Log an incident once.
-Classify it against DORA, NIS2, GDPR, and AI Act simultaneously.
+Classify it against GDPR, NIS2, DORA, and the AI Act simultaneously.
 Track every regulatory deadline from a single timeline.
 No duplicate entries, no missed notifications.
 Integrates with your risk register and third-party risk management workflows.

 4h